 Scheduling your event before Thanksgiving generally works best.
 Not only will your friends be excited for the first festivity of the season, but they may also already be in town for the holiday.
 Find out when everyone will still be in the area and pick a date accordingly.
-The weekend before Thanksgiving is one of the best times for your celebration, but you can even consider a mid-week meal if everyone’s schedule is already packed.
+The weekend before Thanksgiving is one of the best times for your celebration, but you can even consider a mid-week meal.

 Since Friendsgiving generally is held before Thanksgiving, no one will be tired of turkey just yet.
 If you’re the one who is playing host, plan to make one.
 While the rest of the dishes typically arrive potluck style, no one wants to be responsible for transporting a turkey in their car or – even more perilously – on public transportation.
 As the host, it’s gracious to prepare the turkey or another main dish of your choosing, such as butternut squash lasagna or roast beef.
 Setting a gorgeous bird or other homemade dish on the table ensures that there will be plenty of food to go around.
 As guests arrive, the table will fill up even more.